JulienGrv/saga-revised/README.md

 Download [MySQL Installer](http://dev.mysql.com/downloads/windows/installer/) and install at least MySQL Server and MySQL Workbench.
 Then start MySQL Workbench and check in `startup / shutdown` if the MySQL Server is running.

 ### Create the database
 In MySQL Workbench, create a new schema called "saga", open it and run all SQL scripts in the directory `Database\Mysql` of the emulator.
-This will added each of them as a table in your schema.
+This will add each of them as a table in your schema.

 ## Setting up the emulator